xiaomingfuckeasylife/all-in-blockchain/blockchain101.md

 ```

 >how to create hash?
->> normally a hash is created by using hash argorithm . the seed of the hash normally using the block content which is timestamp ,data , and privous hash.
+>> normally a hash is created by using hash argorithm . the seed of the hash normally using the block content which is timestamp ,data , and privous hash.how do we calculate the hashes?
+The way hashes are calculates is very important feature of blockchain, and it’s this feature that makes blockchain secure.
+The thing is that calculating a hash is a computationally difficult operation, it takes some time even on fast computers (that’s why people buy powerful GPUs to mine Bitcoin).
+This is an intentional architectural design, which makes adding new blocks difficult, thus preventing their modification after they’re added.
+We’ll discuss and implement this mechanism in a future article.

 ```go
 func (b *Block) setHash(){